34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Editing_Guide.md

+# About
+I reccomend viewing this document with the extension Markdown Preview Enhanced (https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced).
+Once installed to VS Code you can see a html preview by clicking the pane on the right side of VS Code that looks like an open book with a magnifying glass.

 # Config Editing Tutorial 1
 This tutorial will take you through much of what is used in reskins and model swaps